sthagen/oasis-open-openc2-yuuki/README.md

 consumer.create_response_msg(response_body=OpenC2RspFields(), encode='json')
 ```
 To extend Consumers to support additional Commands and methods of serializing methods,
 the Actuator and Serialization classes are used.
-Instances of these classes can be provided as arguments to a consumer
+Instances of these classes can be provided as arguments to a Consumer
 when it is initialized, or can be added later using the `add_actuator_profile` and `add_serialization` methods.